gadicc/meteor-headers/README.md

 ## How and why this all works

-There are a number of stages to the approach we've taken:

-*On client load, we request another script from the server, with a unique token*

-We'd love to avoid another round-trip to the server, but unfortunately this is essential.
+Intro: headers **have to** come from the server.
 Headers are NOT available from the browser via Javascript.
 There's a trick to make an XHR request in the browser to get the headers, but note, this does NOT INCLUDE ALL HEADERS.
 Unfortunately the ONLY reliable method, to get all headers with their correct values, that the client sends to the server, is via the server.

-This is the same reason why we can't rely on the headers available on the open socket (sockjs / websocket), as used in `methodClientIP()`.
-Additionally, the script returns the values straight away, and will be available as soon as the document ready callbacks are fired.

-Note, although we HAVE to get the headers via the server, it would be great if we didn't have to make another request to the server.
-At the end of the day, this functionality should be provided internally be Meteor.
-This package is a workaround until that day :>

-*After the headers are retrieved, send our unique token via livedata*

-Livedata keeps an (undocumented but hopefully permanent) sessionData variable per session.
-This is where we store our headers on the server side, so they are available in Meteor methods (with the correct headers per client).
-Since the initial pageload is not part of a session, we use the token to associate the correct data with the header (see source for details).
+1. On the initial request, all headers are returned on the initial page load and loaded on the client (injected into the HEAD, before even loading meteor-headers client side code).
+The headers are also returned with a unique token generated for each request.

+2. When client code is loaded, we use a meteor method to send the above token back to the server, where we can reassociate the headers from the original request to the current socket.
+This allows for headers.get() (as opposed to headers.methodGet) to return the correct data, which is kept in the connection session (maintained by livedata).

 ## References